varietas/instrumentum-status-machina/README.md

 ## About varietas.io

-The [varietas.io](https://varietas.io) project is a pure Open Source Community and a framework at the same time.
-The community aims to help other OS projects succeed, connect developers and give them a platform (or better a home) for their projects.
-Feel free to join us.
+The [varietas.io](https://varietas.io) project is a pure Open Source framework.
-The framework is a kind of plug-in framework for monolithic applications that allows the use of microservices to distribute functions.
-Read more on the project page.
+The framework is a kind of plug-in framework for monolithic applications that allow the use of microservices to distribute functions.
+Read more on the project page and feel free to join us.